HenryFrungilo/League-Build-Manager/README.md

 Updates may be delayed because i'm only one developer vs hundreds of contets of the game :)

-Planning to add a Random Champion Picker & Random build generator (following the rules of mythic items, with the option to choose only Champions Role Item, or ***Chaos Mode***, which randomizes EVERY single item from the game)
+Planning to add a Random Champion Picker & Random build generator (following the rules of mythic items, with the option to choose only Champions Role Item, or ***Chaos Mode***, which randomizes EVERY single item from the game) as well as cover other Riot Games, such as Valorant, Legends Of Runeterra and, when launched, Project L.